sergioroubles/Camera-Calibration-with-Matlab/README.md

 # Camera Calibration with MATLAB

-This repository shows a camera calibration with Camera Calibration Toolbox for MATLAB by Jean-Yves Bouguet.
+This repository shows a smartphone camera calibration with Camera Calibration Toolbox for MATLAB by Jean-Yves Bouguet.
 It uses a series of photos made of a hand made calibration board.

 /codigo/homografia.m
   - Contains the main code and subroutines for the program